 Messrs.
-Ayer, Loveless and Tilden have agreements with Company under which they would receive severance pay for up to 36 months in the event that they were terminated within 36 months after a change in control of the Company.
-See "Change-in-Control Arrangements" in this proxy statement.
+Ayer, Loveless and Tilden have agreements with the Company under which they would receive severance pay for up to 36 months in the event that they were terminated within 36 months after a change in control of the Company.
+See "Change-in-Control Arrangements" in this Proxy Statement.
 No other Participant, nor any Associate of any Participant, has any understanding with respect to future employment.
-No Participant or any Associate of any Participant or understanding with respect to future transactions to which the Company or any of its affiliates will or may be a party.
+No Participant or any Associate of any Participant has any arrangement or understanding with respect to future transactions to which the Company or any of its affiliates will or may be a party.